-Aside from a few examples within the HCI community [115, 31, 128, 8, 84], most researchers working in the space of play, technology, and autism often adopt a deficit narrative and take an "outsider" approach to autism, which does not support children exercise their rights.
-We, the authors of this paper, are guilty of this as well, albeit very much unintentionally, because we have used inappropriate words and language at times, perhaps amplifying an ableist view of neurodiversity [85, 88, 86], and for this, we apologise.
+Aside from a few examples within the HCI community [8, 31, 84, 114 127], most researchers working in the space of play, technology, and autism often adopt a deficit narrative and take an "outsider" approach to autism, which does not support children exercise their rights.
+We, the authors of this Article, are guilty of this as well, albeit very much unintentionally, because we have used inappropriate words and language at times, perhaps amplifying an ableist view of neurodiversity [85, 88, 86], and for this, we apologise.